-Learning difficulties can have a broad range of implications for individuals, which are often not solely confined to formal education settings.
+Learning difficulties can have a broad range of implications for individuals, and are not solely confined to formal education or learning settings.
 Learning difficulties often involve problems with an individual’s ability to process, understand, remember and express information.
-Therefore, learning difficulties can have a negative impact on a person’s work, social confidence, relationships and overall happiness.
+Therefore, learning difficulties can have a negative impact on a person’s work performance, social confidence, relationships and overall happiness.

-If you have a learning difficulty that was not identified during childhood, you may now find you are struggling to cope with the increased demands of adulthood and feel stressed or down as a result.
-It is not uncommon for adults to feeling ashamed or embarrassed and attempt to deny or ignore a learning difficulty.
+If a family member has a learning difficulty and has not yet sought assistance, they may be struggling to cope with academic or work demands, and may be feeing stressed or down as a result.
+It is not uncommon for adults to feeling ashamed or embarrassed and attempt to deny or ignore their difficulties as a result.
 Often individuals internalise these feelings and label themselves as incompetent or unable.
-If this is the case for you, your self-confidence may be suffering as a result.

 There are practitioners at VCPS which have specialised training in learning difficulties and related concerns.
-Some ways that our practitioners can help you include:
+Some of the ways that our practitioners can help include:

 If you believe a family member may have learning difficulties, a cognitive assessment by a qualified VCPS practitioner is recommended.
 A comprehensive picture of an individual’s abilities is provided through structured testing, a semi-structured interview with the individual or their parents and information gained from their educational setting.
 A cognitive profile is greatly beneficial in not only guiding treatment, but more importantly can lend vital information required to assist in educational planning in terms of an individual’s learning styles, strengths and utilising these strengths to improve cognitive weaknesses.